nguyennhando/my-electronics-blog/src/content/en/voice-transcriber-privacy-policy.md

 ## Analytics and Tracking

-Voice Transcriber does not use analytics services, advertising networks, tracking technologies, cookies, or telemetry systems to monitor user activity.
+Voice Transcriber does not use analytics services, advertising networks, cookies, tracking technologies, or telemetry systems.

 ## Third-Party Services

-Voice Transcriber does not transmit user-generated content to third-party services.
+Voice Transcriber does not transmit user content to third-party services.

-Any third-party libraries included in the software operate locally and do not receive user data.

 ## Data Security